MuhtasimTanmoy/notebook/Language/Erlang.md

 - Immutable Data
 - Functional Language

-Erlang does this with features such as a built-in worker-supervisor message-passing model and hot-swappable code, meaning errors or code updates don't require the entire process to stop and restart in order to recover.
+Erlang does this with features such as a built-in `worker-supervisor`.

+`Message-passing` model and `hot-swappable` code, meaning errors or code updates don't require the entire process to stop and restart in order to recover.

 ## Beam

 - BEAM is like Java’s JVM, but for Erlang

-- Interface to outside world - NIC / Ports
+- Interface to outside world
+    - NIC / Ports

 - Schedulers
     - Beam VM
     - One VM per Thread

 - Processes

 - Memory Management
     -  Process heaps
     -  ETS tables